perxpective/Cybersecurity-Therapy/SPIM/SPIM Chapter 2 - Incident Response Framework.md

 ##### Disrupted Incident Response Teams
 - An organisation has multiple incident response teams each responsible for handling incidents for a particular logical or physical segment of the organisation
-- Effective for large organisations (e.g. one team per division)
+- Effective for large organisations (e.g. one team per division) and for organisations with major computing resources at distant locations

--
+##### Coordinating Team
+- Incident response team provides guidance and advice to other teams without having authority over those teams